logoPostPlanify

 FeatureInstagram AppMeta Business SuitePostPlanify

-Max scheduling window75 days ahead6 months aheadUnlimited
+Max scheduling window75 days ahead75 days aheadUnlimited

 Feed postsYesYesYes